Chitrangada has nutrition in mind when cooking for her family. Making tasty nutritious food is a skill she has perfected over the years.

-- Keep in a container at room temperature, and cover with lid.
+- Keep in a container at room temperature, and cover with a lid.
 The container should be such that water does not stagnate at the bottom.
 The muslin cloth should remain damp.
 If it dries up, sprinkle some water to make it damp again.

 - Once germinated, the sprouts can be preserved in a container, in the refrigerator.
 They can last for 4 to 5 days comfortably.

-Health Benefits of Nutritious Sprouts
+Benefits of Eating Sprouts

 - It is essential to include roughage in our daily diet, and the sprouts are a good source.

-5 Easy and Nutritious, Sprout Recipe Suggestions
+5 Easy and Nutritious Sprout Recipe Suggestions

-- Raw Sprout Chaat:
+1. Raw Sprout Chaat

-Mix a handful of green gram (moong) / black gram (chana) / other sprouts along with finely chopped, onion, tomato, finely cut green coriander leaves, a pinch of salt and few drops of lime juice.
+Mix a handful of green gram (moong), black gram (chana), or other sprouts along with finely chopped, onion, tomato, finely cut green coriander leaves, a pinch of salt and few drops of lime juice.
 Toss it and enjoy a healthy snack in the morning.
 You can add finely cut green chillies, if you like it hot.

-- Boiled Sprout Chaat:
+2. Boiled Sprout Chaat

 You may boil the green gram and black gram sprouts, if you do not like them raw.
 But boil only till they are tender.
 Do not over boil as it will destroy its nutrients.
 Add finely cut onion, tomato, cucumber, green chilly and green coriander.

 Take one cup of green gram sprouts, two cups water, a pinch of salt and half teaspoon finely grated ginger.
-Cook for five minutes, on medium heat in a heavy bottomed pan.
+Cook for five minutes, on medium heat in a heavy-bottomed pan.
 Let it cool a little.
 Mash it with the back of a spoon or blend lightly with a hand blender.
-Heat it again for few moments and serve warm.
+Heat it again for a few moments and serve warm.
 You may add pepper powder and butter, if you desire.

 You can grind sprouts into a paste.
 Add finely cut onion, garlic, ginger, green chillies, few drops lemon juice, salt to taste.
-Flatten into round shape on your palm and shallow fry them in a flat pan on medium heat.
+Flatten into a round shape on your palm and shallow fry them in a flat pan on medium heat.
 If you don't want to fry, you can also grill them in the oven.
 Serve hot.

-- Stuffed Sprout paratha/rolls:
+5. Stuffed Sprout Paratha

 Boil some sprouts, until they are tender.
 Grind them in a food processor.
 Mix some salt, grated ginger, one teaspoonful aniseed and finely chopped green coriander leaves.
 Knead some soft whole wheat dough.
 Divide them into small balls.
 Fill in one teaspoonful of the sprouts mixture and carefully seal the edges.
 Flatten on your palm and then carefully roll them onto a rolling board.
-Cook on both sides on a medium hot flat pan.
+Cook on both sides on a medium-hot flat pan.
 Apply butter if you like.
 Serve hot.